New Jersey mayor calls LGBTQ rights movement 'an affront to almighty God'

-(CNN)A New Jersey mayor called the LGBTQ right movement "an affront to almighty God" at a town council meeting and warned that people who support "unrighteous laws" will be held accountable.
+(CNN)A New Jersey mayor called the LGBTQ rights movement "an affront to almighty God" at a town council meeting and warned that people who support "unrighteous laws" will be held accountable.

 Barnegat Township Mayor Alfonso Cirulli, a former assistant principal, began Tuesday by condemning a state law that requires LGBTQ-inclusive material be taught in public school.
 He said the law "crossed over the line into absurdity" and politicians "have no right to promote the LGBT agenda."

-He said, "There is no hate or bigotry intended here" and that his comments did not represent the Barnegat Township Committee.
+He said, "There is no hate or bigotry intended here," and that his comments did not represent the Barnegat Township Committee.
 Barnegat Township's legislative body is called a committee.
 The town of about 20,000 is on New Jersey's south shore.

 CNN has reached out to Cirulli for comment.